The Real "Truth About the Economy:" Have Wages Stagnated?

 Prof. Don Boudreaux responds to “The Truth About the Economy,” a recent video featuring former Labor Secretary Robert Reich (http://lrnlbty.co/z0ACuH).
 In the video, one of Reich’s key points is that most people’s wages have barely increased since 1980.
 However, when Reich’s numbers are examined in greater detail, his claim does not hold up.
 If you care about this issue, there are three things to consider:

 - The distinction between statistics and individuals

-To Boudreaux, Reich is right to claim that a strong economy needs a strong middle class.
-However, taxing the rich, as Reich suggests, is not the path to a strong middle class.
-The path to a strong economy and a strong middle class requires the hard work and great entrepreneurial ideas of individual people acting in a free market.
+Rice concludes by saying that a strong economy needs a strong middle class.
+He’s got that right.
+But the path to a strong middle class is not, as he suggests, higher taxes on the wealthy.
+Instead it’s the path that made the U.S. economy great in the first place: the hard work and great entrepreneurial ideas of individual people all acting in a free market.